philpagel/PCE174-communication/readme.md

 ## Data formats

-Through the -f option you can choose from several oiutput format options:
+Through the -f option you can choose from several output format options:

 ### csv

 This is the most useful format for most purposes, as it can easily be imported into other software.
-The firs row is the header declaring the column names.
+The first row is the header declaring the column names.
-The field separator is a comma (`','`) by default and can be chosen with the `-s` option Lines are separated by a single newline character (`\n`).
+The field separator is a comma (`','`), by default and can be chosen with the `-s` option.
+Lines are separated by a single newline character (`\n`).

 ### repr

-This format is the python prepresentation of the data.
-It is mostly useful fro debugging and possibly for us in pother python programs although in the latter cse its probably better to impirt the script as amodule and use the data directly as it is returned from the parse-XXX-data or process-XXX-data functions.
+This format is the Python representation of the data.
+It is mostly useful for debugging and possibly for use in other python programs although in the latter case it's probably better to import the script as a module and use the data directly as it is returned from the parse-XXX-data or process-XXX-data functions.

 ### construct

-This is the the container representation of the construct library.
+This is the container representation of the construct library.
 For debugging, only.

 ### raw

-This format simply writes the binary blog to `STDOUT` as it is received from the instrument.
+This format simply writes the binary blob to `STDOUT` as it is received from the instrument.

 ### hex